Bhir Mound: Achaemenid period coin hoard

 Many Indian punch-marked coins were also found.
+Bhir Mound finds (1924–1945), at Taxila, Pakistan, includes Maurya coins issued in 248 BCE.

 Other sites in the area

 There are important ancient Buddhist sites in this area, such as Dharmarajika, Mohra Muradu, and Jaulian.

 Also, there are the remains of other ancient cities that were founded after Bhir Mound, such as Sirkap and Sirsukh.